vidurb/ma1sd/docs/faq.md

 See a [brief explanation document](concepts.md) about Matrix and ma1sd concepts and vocabulary.

 ### I already use the synapse LDAP3 auth provider.
 Why should I care about ma1sd?
-The [synapse LDAP3 auth provider](https://github.com/matrix-org/matrix-synapse-ldap3) is not longer maintained despite saying so and only handles on specific flow: validate credentials at login.
+The [synapse LDAP3 auth provider](https://github.com/matrix-org/matrix-synapse-ldap3) only handles on specific flow: validate credentials at login.

 It does not:
 - Auto-provision user profiles